mateibarbu19/performance-evaluation/homework/README.md

 Mininet we face scheduling challenges, how threads are given CPU time, and which of these are chosen with respect to the hosts/clients interaction.
 In the end this debate will be settled by the throughput of each servers connection to the command unit.
-See table \ref{response-table} for values.
+See table \ref{tab:response-table} for values.

 ```{=latex}
 \begin{table}